 Kayaking & Paddleboarding

 Looking to explore the river at your own pace?
 Put a paddle in your hand and a smile on your face on a kayak or SUP board.
-River Canyon Kayak and L2 Outside equip you with your own personal vessel for river exploration.
+River Canyon Kayak equips you with your own personal vessel for river exploration.
 If you’re not sure you want to head out by yourself, opt for a guided tour or join a group.

 Ruby Falls Zip Stream